-Shareholder proposals play a role in raising issues and driving company board consideration and company disclosure on issues relevant to stakeholder groups.
+Shareholder proposals play a role in raising issues for shareholder and company board consideration.

-Shareholder proposals are approached by the Fund in the same general manner as company-sponsored proposals.
-That is, proposals for relevant shareholdings regardless of sponsor, are assessed on the merits of the proposal and its potential effectiveness in contributing to investment value for members of the Fund.
+Shareholder proposals are approached by the Fund in the same general manner as companysponsored proposals.
+That is, proposals for relevant shareholdings regardless of proponent, are assessed on the merits of the proposal and its potential effectiveness in supporting investment value for members.